Start a social enterprise

 Financial support for social enterprises in Northern Ireland

-Support schemes for starting and expanding social enterprises
+Current support schemes for launching and expanding social enterprises include:

 Seeding Grants